LoadStrike is a self-hosted load testing tool that treats APIs, browser journeys, queues, streams, and services as one workflow.

 Self-hosted execution

-Run LoadStrike on your own infrastructure across local, CI, and clustered environments.
+Run LoadStrike on your own infrastructure in local, CI, or clustered setups.

 Protocol coverage

-Bring APIs, Kafka, brokers, streams, browser flows, and reports into one runtime surface.
+Use one runtime for APIs, Kafka, streams, browser flows, and reports.

 Product proof